Marymount MRT station: History

-On 26 August 2005, construction for Stage 3 stations restarted, with the LTA believing that Stage 3 will be constructed by 2008.
-By then, 70% of the station's excavation works have been completed.
+On 26 August 2005, construction for Stage 3 stations restarted, with the LTA projecting that Stage 3 would be constructed by 2008.
+By then, 70% of the station's excavation works had been completed.
 In January 2006, it was expected that tunnelling works for Stage 3 stations would be finished by the end of the year.
-It was also expected for Marymount and the other Stage 3 stations to be opened by early 2009.
-By September 2007, the Stage 3 stations were "in advanced stages of completion" according to The Straits Times, with architectural, engineering, and mechanical works being carried out and were expected to finish by mid-2008.
+It was also expected that Marymount and the other Stage 3 stations would be opened by early 2009.
+By September 2007, The Straits Times (ST) was reporting that the Stage 3 stations were "in advanced stages of completion", with architectural, engineering, and mechanical works being carried out and expected to be finished by mid-2008.
 In January 2008, the Stage 3 stations' completion date was moved earlier from 2010 to mid-2009.
+The LTA hosted a tour for Thomson residents to visit Marymount station in June that year.
+The residents were shown the non-public areas such as the ventilation and monitoring systems rooms, and the tour included a walk along the cross passage tunnel.

-In June, the LTA have started conducting test runs on the Stage 3 stations, with construction expected to be completed by November, and for the section to start operations by June 2009.
-Construction for the Stage 3 stations was more than 90% completed by October, according to Lim Yong and Desmond Wee of The Straits Times.
-In February 2009, transport minister Raymond Lim announced that CCL Stage 3 will open on 30 May, thought it was later moved to 28 May.
+In the same month, the LTA started conducting test runs on the Stage 3 stations, with the completion of construction expected by November, and the beginning of operations by June 2009.
+Construction for the Stage 3 stations was more than 90% completed by October, according to Lim Yong and Desmond Wee of ST. In February 2009, transport minister Raymond Lim announced that CCL Stage 3 would open on 30 May, though it was later moved to 28 May.
 On 28 May 2009, Marymount commenced operations alongside other Stage 3 stations.
-Marymount was the terminus of the CCL until the line was extended to HarbourFront on 1 April 2011.
+Marymount was the terminus of the CCL until the line was extended to HarbourFront on 8 October 2011.